sheebanair1981/DataScience/GoogleDataAnalytics/Visualization.md

 Data interoperability: The ability to integrate data from multiple sources and a key factor leading to the successful use of open data among companies and governments data analysis process includes six phases: ask, prepare, process, analyze, share, and act

+R is a programming language frequently used for statistical analysis, visualization and other data analysis.